So you booked your portrait session.. Awesome – I am so excited!

 Do you use flash for lighting?

 My preference is to use natural light for portraits.
 I think it is the most flattering.
 But I can use flash photography if there is no sun or we are shooting indoors.
-The flash is very bright!
+The good thing about flash is you don’t have to hold still for very long, but the flash is very bright!

 What should I wear?

 Anything you want!
-Because of the special nature of collodion people usually put more thought into their wardrobe.
+You just have to consider how the special nature of collodion impacts how your cloths will look in the final image.
+Colors might change and writing will be backwards on tintypes (images on glass will be correct).
 Sometimes people like to wear period clothing to keep the “antique” vibe.
 While others go for a more casual style.
 But anything that makes you feel special is great.
-Generally it is better to avoid busy patterns as they can be distracting.
+Generally it is better to avoid busy patterns in portraits as they can be distracting.

 What about colors?